Guitar amplifier: Acoustic

 Acoustic amplifiers are intended for acoustic guitars and other acoustic instruments, especially for the way these instruments are used in relatively quiet genres such as folk and bluegrass.
 They are similar to keyboard amplifiers, in that they have a relatively flat frequency response with minimal coloration.
-To produce this relatively "clean" sound, these amplifiers often have powerful amplifiers (providing up to 800 watts RMS), to provide additional "Headroom" and prevent unwanted distortion.
-Since an 800 watt amplifier built with standard Class AB technology is heavy, some acoustic amplifier manufacturers use lightweight Class D amplifiers, which are also called "switching amplifiers."
+To produce this relatively clean sound, these amplifiers often have powerful amplifiers (providing up to 800 watts RMS), to provide additional headroom and prevent unwanted distortion.
+Since an 800-watt amplifier built with standard Class AB technology is heavy, some acoustic amplifier manufacturers use lightweight Class D amplifiers, which are also called switching amplifiers.

-Acoustic amplifiers produce an uncolored, "acoustic" sound when used with acoustic instruments with built-in transducer pickups or microphones.
-The amplifiers often come with a simple mixer, so that the signals from a pickup and condenser microphone can be blended.
+Acoustic amplifiers produce an uncolored, acoustic sound when used with acoustic instruments with built-in transducers, pickups or microphones.
+The amplifiers often come with a simple mixer, so that the signals from a pickup and a condenser microphone can be blended.
 Since the early 2000s, it has become increasingly common for acoustic amplifiers to provide a range of digital effects, such as reverb and compression.
 As well, these amplifiers often contain feedback-suppressing devices, such as notch filters or parametric equalizers.

 Stacks

 An amplifier stack consists of an amplifier head atop a speaker cabinet—a head on top of one cabinet is commonly called a half stack, a head atop two cabinets a full-stack.
 The cabinet that the head sits on often has an angled top in front, while the lower cabinet of a full stack has a straight front.
 The first version of the Marshall stack was an amp head on an 8×12 cabinet, meaning a single speaker cabinet containing eight 12" guitar speakers.
 After six of these cabinets were made, the cabinet arrangement was changed to an amp head on two 4×12 (four 12" speakers) cabinets to make the cabinets more transportable.
 Some touring metal and rock bands have used a large array of guitar speaker cabinets for their impressive appearance.
 Some of these arrangements include only the fronts of speaker cabinets mounted on a large frame.

 There are many varieties of speaker combinations used in guitar speaker cabinets, including one 12" speaker, one 15" speaker (this is more common for bass amplifiers than for electric guitar cabinets), two 10" speakers, four 10" speakers, four 12" speakers, or eight 10" speakers.
 Less commonly, guitar cabinets may contain different sizes of speakers in the same cabinet.
-Cabinets with eight 10" speakers are large and heavy, and they are often equipped with wheels and a "towel bar"-style handle for transport.
+Cabinets with eight 10" speakers are large and heavy, and they are often equipped with wheels and a towel bar-style handle for transport.
 Some cabinets use mixed speaker types, such as one 15" speaker and two 10" speakers.